-Which Type of Engineering Is Right for You?
+Which Type of Engineering Degree Is Right for You?
 A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 Many students who love math and science wonder: Should I study engineering—and if so, what kind?
 Each engineering field attracts a different kind of thinker and problem-solver, from hands-on builders to abstract analysts—and the differences can be hard to see from the outside.